Churakantimanohar/TCS/README.md

 - Aggregate full multi-section results (store each section summary in an array rather than overwriting).
 - Add scoring & correctness evaluation (currently `correct` field present in sample data for potential scoring).
+- Persistent rotation logic to avoid recent repeats: maintain a localStorage ring buffer of last X question IDs per category and exclude them on sampling.
 - Implement Authentication UI and attempt history retrieval.
 - Add per-section review navigation on results page.
 - GitHub Actions workflow for auto-deploy on push.